 Arrival & Orientation

-The fall term begins on Monday, August 26th, with orientation scheduled on Tuesday the 27th.
+LL.M. courses begins on Wednesday, August 21st, with orientation scheduled on Tuesday the 20th.
 During orientation you will be welcomed and given a tour of the law school.
 Orientation is also when you will be given your keys, access cards, exam numbers, and other important and exciting paperwork!
 We suggest that you arrive in Fayetteville at least one week prior to orientation.

 Fall 2013 semester classes for the School of Law end on Friday, December 6th, with an exam period that extends through Friday, December 20th.
 LL.M. candidates are typically allowed a great deal of flexibility regarding their exams, and there is often the option of taking tests off campus at a time of your selection.

 Each U of A student will be given an ISIS account.
 ISIS is the online system that houses all student information.
 ISIS is where you may pay your bill, check your UA email, and view your grades among other things.
 Once we have confirmed the course schedule for the term, I will create an ISIS account for you.
 You will be sent your user ID and a temporary password via e-mail.

 Your tuition and fees should be paid to The Office of the Treasurer.
 You can also pay your bill online through your ISIS account.
 Questions regarding payment should first be directed to the Treasurer’s Office.